-You’re sitting on the couch after a very long day at work, sighing in relief as you take a moment to breathe…when you hear a car pull up outside.
-‘Oh no, here we go again’ you think while your dog sprints like a cheetah to the window and proceeds to howl like its ancestral wolf.
+You’re sitting on the couch after a very long day at work, sighing in relief as you take a moment to breathe when you hear a car pull up outside.
+“Oh no, here we go again,” you think while your dog sprints like a cheetah to the window and proceeds to howl like its ancestral wolf.
 For anxious or dominant dogs, non-stop barking can be a frequent occurrence and, if you’re like me, one that annoys you.

 Fortunately, there are quick and easy fixes that will benefit both you and your best friend.
 The first step?
-Rooting out the source of your dog’s non-stop barking at any and every noise it hears.
+Rooting out the source of your dog’s non-stop barking at any and every noise he hears.

-For a quick screening, look up your dog’s breed and note its biological sex, males especially non-neutered males.
+For a quick screening, look up your dog’s breed and note its biological sex, especially non-neutered males.

-In contrast, some larger dogs may be more inclined towards dominant behaviors, especially breeds historically bred for that purpose, such as the Doberman Pinscher.
+In contrast, some larger dogs may be more inclined towards dominant behaviors, primarily breeds historically bred for that purpose, such as the Doberman Pinscher.

 Don’t reward bad behavior